shameersn/git-workshop/Workshoop.md

 `git merge --squash` This will take all the commits from the bugfix branch, squash them into 1 commit, and merge it with your master branch.

+abort a merge - `git reset --merge ORIG_HEAD` or `git reset --hard ORIG_HEAD` or `git reset --hard commit_sha`

+git log shows the commit log accessible from the refs (heads, tags, remotes) git reflog is a record of all commits that are or were referenced in your repo at any time.

 ## Create a repo - Github

 1. SSH `git remote add origin git@github.com:shameersn/git-demo.git`